 In the event of delayed opening, Lewis & Clark as appropriate will announce “opening delayed until 9:30 a.m.” or “morning classes canceled until 11:30 a.m.” or “evening classes will be held/canceled until 5 p.m.”
 Regularly scheduled classes that begin at or after these times will meet.

 Entering into a formal contract on behalf of Lewis & Clark without proper authorization by Lewis & Clark is prohibited.

 Death of a Family Member

-The death of a student’s family member or close friend should be reported to the Dean of the Graduate School of Education and Counseling and Dean of the Chapel.
-The Dean of the Chapel is available at ext.
-7082 to assist and support the student and to help with any special arrangements that need to be made.
+The death of a student’s family member or close friend should be reported to the Dean of the Graduate School of Education and Counseling and Dean of Religious and Spiritual Life.
+The Dean of Religious and Spiritual Life is available at 503-768-7082 to assist and support the student and to help with any special arrangements that need to be made.

 Governance, Participation In

 Students, faculty, staff, and administrators of Lewis & Clark play an essential role in campus governance.
 It is recognized that the legal authority of Lewis & Clark resides in the Board of Trustees.
 Participation by the community in institutional governance may include the following:

 - The freedom of all constituents in the Lewis & Clark community to express their views on institutional policy.